-Healthy Weight Loss - On a successful and healthy weight loss program you do not worry about counting calories.
+- Healthy Weight Loss - On a successful and healthy weight loss program you do not worry about counting calories.

-Benefits of Coconut Oil - are finally being revealed in our culture.
+- Benefits of Coconut Oil - are finally being revealed in our culture.

-Benefits of Soy Milk - The benefits of soy milk make it a very healthy substitute for cow's milk.
+- Benefits of Soy Milk - The benefits of soy milk make it a very healthy substitute for cow's milk.

-Natural Salt - is pure, unrefined authentic salt with all of the trace minerals in tact.
+- Natural Salt - is pure, unrefined authentic salt with all of the trace minerals in tact.

-Excellent Salt Substitute - Our favorite, Bragg Liquid Aminos!
+- Excellent Salt Substitute - One of our favorites, Bragg Liquid Aminos!

-Stevia Sweetener - The uniqueness of stevia sweetener is that it is 150 times sweeter than sugar and has basically no calories.
+- Stevia Sweetener - The uniqueness of stevia sweetener is that it is 150 times sweeter than sugar and has basically no calories.

-Cruciferous Vegetables - are known to reduce the risk of getting cancer.
+- Cruciferous Vegetables - are known to reduce the risk of getting cancer.

-Vitamin B 12 - is needed for red blood cell formation, DNA processing and brain function.
+- Vitamin B 12 - is needed for red blood cell formation, DNA processing and brain function.

-Processed Foods - also known as "convenience foods", make up over 60% of our food consumption in America today.
+- Processed Foods - also known as "convenience foods", make up over 60% of our food consumption in America today.
 These foods are loaded with chemicals and are very unhealthy, and can cause additive responses to get you hooked.
 Then, we wonder why we love food!